 1. PancakeSwap

-Operating as a DEX, PancakeSwap is built on the Binance Smart Chain.
-It functions similarly to other automated market maker platforms, enabling users to engage in direct cryptocurrency trading from their digital wallets without relying on intermediaries.
+PancakeSwap is a DEX built on the Binance Smart Chain.
+It functions similarly to other automated market makers, enabling users to engage in direct cryptocurrency trading from their digital wallets without relying on intermediaries.

-Through the liquidity pool model, PancakeSwap allows users to contribute their tokens to different liquidity pools, which in turn facilitates trading activities.
-By staking LP Tokens, users can use Yield Farms to earn CAKE while supporting PancakeSwap.
+The platform allows users to contribute their tokens to different liquidity pools, which in turn facilitates trading activities.
+By staking LP tokens, users can use yield farms to earn CAKE while supporting PancakeSwap.

 Liquidity providers earn fees proportional to their share of the total pool on trades executed within their respective pools.
 This mechanism incentivizes users to contribute liquidity to the platform and participate in its ecosystem.

-Trading fees on PancakeSwap can be as low as 0.2% per trade, making it a more affordable option for frequent traders looking to cut costs.
+Trading fees on PancakeSwap can be as low as 0.2% per trade, making it an affordable option for frequent traders looking to cut costs.

 2. Bake (ex.
 Cake DeFi)

-This yield farming app offers staking, borrowing, yield mining, and YieldVault as its key products.
+This yield farming app offers key products including staking, borrowing, yield mining, and YieldVault.
 YieldVault allows investors to earn high returns on their crypto assets by utilizing DeFiChain vaults and leveraging negative interest rates.

 3. Aave